melanchall/drywetmidi/Docs/articles/high-level-managing/Time-and-length.md

 ITimeSpan shrinkedTimeSpan = new BarBeatTicksTimeSpan(0, 2).Divide(2);
 ```

 There are some useful methods in the [TimeSpanUtilities](xref:Melanchall.DryWetMidi.Interaction.TimeSpanUtilities) class.
-These methods include `Parse` and `TryParse` ones that allows to parse a string to appropriate time span.
-Please read article corresponding to desired time span type to learn formats of strings that can be parsed to this type (use links at the start of this article).
+These methods include `Parse` and `TryParse` ones that allow parsing a string to appropriate time span.
+Please read the article corresponding to the desired time span type to learn formats of strings that can be parsed to this type (use links at the start of this article).

 ## Representations